kevinz-08/kevinz-08/README.md

 ## 🧠 About Me

-I'm a Software Engineer and Founder passionate about building products that **actually sell**.
+I'm a Software Developer and Founder passionate about building digital solutions that **actually sell**.

 I specialize in designing scalable systems with clean architecture — monorepos, modern backends, and frontends that perform.
 But what sets me apart is that I don't just think in code.
 I think in **users, funnels, and revenue**.

-Right now I'm diving deep into **AI** — exploring how LLMs, semantic search, and embeddings can transform the way people discover and buy products online.
-My goal is to build the next generation of intelligent e-commerce experiences in Latin America.
+I'm in constant learning mode, always exploring and deepening my skills across the stack — from **PHP**, **Laravel**, and **Symfony** on the backend, to **Next.js** and modern frontend architectures.
+Right now I'm also diving deep into **AI**, exploring how LLMs, semantic search, and embeddings can create smarter, more impactful digital products.

 > *The most valuable engineers understand both sides: how to build it and how to sell it.*